 To support this the manager may –

-- You need to work in Partnership with Families, children, staff, other professionals etc to create the best start for children in their 3-18 journey (and younger) and develop family learning.
+- work in partnership with families, children, staff, other professionals etc. to create the best start for children in their 3-18 journey (and younger) and develop family learning.

-- Lead a parent workshop, lead the enrolment/induction process, spend time ‘on the floor’, be around at pick up and drop off times occasionally, this will look different in each setting depending on the nature/size of your setting but you are the key person to create that nurturing environment.
+- lead parent workshops, lead the enrolment/induction process, spend time ‘on the floor’, be around at pick up and drop off times, occasionally.
+This will look different in each setting depending on the nature/size of your setting but you are the key person to create that nurturing environment.

 - foster sensitive greeting and goodbye procedures, that fit the flexible hours and facilitate informal communication with families.

 - provide a calendar and diverse system for families around family engagement – plan this, as you can’t rely on drop-off/pick-up times.